oofnaibaf/vanguard-ab-test/README.md

 ## Overview

-Vanguard is a leading American investment firm, managing 9.3 btrillion in global assets and Vanguard is commited to investor-centric principles and cost-effective investment solutions.
+Vanguard is a leading American investment firm, managing 9.3 trillion in global assets and Vanguard is commited to investor-centric principles and cost-effective investment solutions.
 Therefore, this project focuses on analyzing the results of a digital experiment conducted by Vanguard, to assess whether a redesigned user interface (UI) leads to higher completion rates of an online process.

 The experiment consists of two groups of clients: a Control group using the old UI and a Test group using the new UI.
 The objective is to evaluate the performance of both groups and assess whether the new design enhances completion rates.